mtzfactory/nango/docs/docs/reference/SDKs/node.md

 After connect has succeeded you Nango client is ready to start sending commands to the server.
 If you send commands before `connect` has succeeded you may get exceptions and messages will be lost.

 ## registerConnection method {#registerConnection}
-You must register a connection, with the `registerConnection` method, for a user/Integration combination before you can trigger an action for it.
-In particular, the connection stores information such as the credentials of the user to access the 3rd-party system.
+Before you can trigger an action for a Connection it must be registered.
+This can either happen through the user completing a Nango powered OAuth flow or you can manually register it with the `registerConnection` method.The Connection stores information such as the credentials of the user to access the 3rd-party system and any additional configuration which you want to store for thus user-Integration pair.

 The registerConnection method takes a number of parameters:
 ```ts